-Before you sign a lease, read the fine print
+Before you sign a lease, read the fine print.

-The lease should have a list of damages due to everyday use
+The lease should have a list of damages due to everyday use.

-Some of the things that should be listed is damage that occurs because of everyday use, and what the tenant isn’t responsible for are things such as smudged walls, worn steps, broken pipes and appliances.
-The list should contain items that are common things that need replacement after years of use or wear.
 Make sure the landlord provides a list and defines what “everyday use” means.
 For instance, if you rent the apartment less than six months, you might be responsible for dirty walls or spots on carpets.
 On the other hand, if you rent a home for four years, these problems might be considered due to everyday use and wear.

-Before you move in, conduct an inspection with the landlord
+Before you move in, conduct an inspection with the landlord.

 Before you move in, make sure you look through the entire apartment to make a list of preexisting issues.

-If things break, call the landlord right away
+If things break, call the landlord right away.

 Once you’re living in your new place, make sure you notify the landlord as soon as something goes wrong.

 The sooner you notify the landlord the less likely it’ll be that you end up paying for something that goes wrong.
-Also, keep a record of things that the landlord has fixed and things that haven’t been fixed.
+Keep a record of things that the landlord has fixed and things that haven’t been fixed.
 Note the date you called and reported the problem and the day it was fixed.
 This is a great way to provide a record of maintenance and to note the problems that weren’t resolved so when you move out, you aren’t held responsible for those unresolved problems.

-Keep a record of things you do to improve the rental space
+Keep a record of things you do to improve the rental space.

-Get everything in writing
+Get everything in writing.

 If you make an agreement with your landlord, make sure you get it in writing.
 You might agree with the landlord that you'll keep your home nicely painted if he or she supplies the paint.
 You might also only agree to do maintenance if some portion of the rent is subsidized or you're guaranteed of getting my deposits back.